Nancy Pelosi greenlights plan to impeach Donald Trump | DW | 05.12.2019

 "The president's actions have seriously violated the constitution,'' she added.
 "He is trying to corrupt, once again, the election for his own benefit.
 The president has engaged in abuse of power, undermining our national security and jeopardizing the integrity of our elections.''

-The statement comes one day after three legal scholars told US lawmakers that they believed that Trump had committed actions that were impeachable offenses under the US constitution.
+The statement comes one day after three legal scholars told US lawmakers that they believed that Trump had committed actions that were impeachable offenses under the US constitution while another argued against impeachment.

-Democrat Pelosi said she had made the decision "sadly, but with confidence and humility with allegiance to our founders and our hearts full of love for America."
+Pelosi, the leading Democrat in the House of Representatives, said she had made the decision "sadly, but with confidence and humility with allegiance to our founders and our hearts full of love for America."

 Impeachment is the process by which a legislative body officially levels charges against a government official.
-Democrats are now keen to hold a vote vy Christmas.
+Democrats are now keen to hold a vote by Christmas.

-The impeachment prove began after details of a July telephone conversation emerged between Trump and Ukrainian President Volodymyr Zelenskiy.
-Trump pressed the Zelenskiy to launch investigations into the Democrats and specifically into US Democrat presidential hopeful Joe Biden and his son, as Trump withheld aid from the country.
+The move toward drafting articles of impeachment began after details of a July telephone conversation emerged between Trump and Ukrainian President Volodymyr Zelenskiy.
+Trump pressed Zelenskiy to launch investigations into US Democrat presidential hopeful Joe Biden and his son.
+The House Intelligence Committee heard testimony that Trump was delaying the delivery of aid to the country until Zelenskiy announced such an investigation.

 Republican lawmakers have been derisive of the inquiry, calling it a sham and a Democrat plot to oust Trump.
 White House Press Secretary Stephanie Grisham tweeted that the "Democrats should be ashamed."